EBZebra/docs/edge/source/guide/configreference.md

 	<ResizeOnSIP value="1"/>

 ### EnableSIP
-Disables or Enables the SIP (Soft Input Panel, the on-screen virtual keyboard).
-(Android Only, on Windows the Left & Top parameters of the SIP module can be used to position the SIP off the screen.)
+Controls whether soft input panel (on-screen keyboard, or SIP) will appear.
+Applies to Android only.
+This feature can be mimicked on WM/CE by manipulating the top and left position parameters of the SIP module to position the SIP off the screen, thereby ‘disabling’ its use.

 **Possible Values**